mahyarkarimi/apm-agent-nodejs/README.md

-# Elastic APM Node.js Agent
+# Elastic APM Node.js Agent For Meteor Framework

-This is the official Node.js [application performance monitoring](https://www.elastic.co/observability/application-performance-monitoring)
+This is the forked agent from official Node.js [application performance monitoring](https://www.elastic.co/observability/application-performance-monitoring)
-(APM) agent for the Elastic Observability solution.
-It is a Node.js package that runs with your Node.js application to automatically capture errors, tracing data, and performance metrics.
+(APM) agent for the Elastic Observability solution with the ability to fully integrate with [Meteor.js](https://www.meteor.com/) framework.
+It is a Node.js package that runs with your Meteor.js application to automatically capture errors, tracing data, and performance metrics.
 APM data is sent to your Elastic Observability deployment -- hosted in [Elastic's cloud](https://www.elastic.co/cloud/) or in your own on-premises deployment -- where you can monitor your application,